Attacks by Islamic extremists in Bangladesh: Sunnyur Rahaman

+Ashik Mahmud Chowdhury & Shahaduj Jaman Shanto

+On 31 October 2019 Ashik Mahmud Chowdhury and Shahaduj Jaman Santo were attacked by a group of extremists.
+They fell under attack around 11:30 PM in the area of Farmgate, Dhaka.
+After the attack both of them were taken to Dhaka Medical College and Hospital.
+Chowdhury was declared dead and the Santo was severely injured.

 Shafiul Islam

 On 15 November 2014 a teacher in the Rajshahi University sociology department named Shafiul Islam, a follower of the Baul community, was struck with sharp weapons by several youths on his way home in Rajshahi city.
 He died after being taken to Rajshahi Medical College and Hospital.
-A fundamentalist Islamist militant group named 'Ansar al Islam Bangladesh-2' claimed responsibility for the attack.
+A fundamentalist Islamist militant group named 'Ansar al Islam Bangladesh' claimed responsibility for the attack.
 On a social media website, the group declared: "Our Mujahideens [fighters] executed a 'Murtad' [apostate] today in Rajshahi who had prohibited female students in his department to wear 'Burka' [veil]."
 The website also quoted a 2010 article from a newspaper affiliated with Jamaat-e-Islami stating that "Professor Shafiul Islam, while being the chair of the sociology department, recruited teachers on condition of being clean-shaved and not wearing kurta-pajamas.
 He barred female students from wearing burka in classes.
 This led to many students abandoning burka against their will."

 According to one of Shafiul Islam's colleagues, the victim was not anti-Islam but had prohibited female students from wearing full-face veils in his classes as he believed they could be used to cheat in exams.